 Boxing Day – December 26th

-Boxing Day is another public holiday, and it takes place on December 26th.
-Originally celebrated in the middle ages in the United Kingdom, today it’s celebrated in many countries, including the United States, Canada, the United Kingdom, and Australia.
+Boxing Day is another public holiday on December 26th.
+Originally made famous in the Middle Ages in the United Kingdom, it is celebrated today in many countries, including the United States, Canada, the United Kingdom, and Australia.
 Further, Boxing Day is a day to celebrate the giving of gifts, and it typically takes place after Christmas Day.

 Many people use Boxing Day to return or exchange the presents they received on Christmas, but it is also a day for giving back to those in need.
 Last, Boxing Day is a time to spend with family and friends, and many people take this opportunity to exchange stories and memories.
 No matter how you celebrate, Boxing Day is a day of giving and spending time with loved ones.